-5220 Account - BFAP reduction will not allow enough funding for the director and staff of 5 to attend State and federal conferences to ensure compliance with rules and regulations as well as new changes that must be implemented for grants and (CCCSFAA and FSA).
-The trainings/conferences.
+5220 Account - BFAP reduction will not allow enough funding for the director and staff of 5 to attend State and federal conferences to ensure compliance with rules and regulations as well as new changes that must be implemented for grants.

-5230 Account - Retreats and Workshops with staff, community and liaisons.
+5230 Account - Retreats and workshops with staff, community and liaisons.